BLUE HORIZON 1261

 The captain stopped, lifted his free hand to chest level, and splayed out his fingers.
 "Listen, you'll have to take care of it and tell me about it later.
 I'll be back in a bit, hopefully with our final crew member."

 Without waiting for a response, he turned and strode to the lift.
-As luck would have it, the carriage had already returned to the crew deck, so he was inside and gone before the others had time to stop him again.
+As the timing would have it, the carriage had already returned to the crew deck, so he was inside and gone before the others had time to stop him again.

 When the wolf reached the outside airlock, he stepped out into a ray of evening sunshine filtering in through a mostly cloudy sky.
-Heartened by the prospect of filling the final crew position for his ship, he decided not to bother walking across the tarmac to the terminal building, so he pulled out his set of keys to the rental van and took the vehicle instead.
+Heartened by the prospect of filling the final crew position for his ship, he decided not to bother walking across the tarmac to the terminal building, so he took the rental van instead.

 Moments later, he strode in through the front doors of Canteen Thirty-Nine.
 He looked to his right for a redheaded woman and found her almost at his elbow.
 She smiled up at him over her shoulder and then she stood up.